Elisabetta Visconti

-Elisabetta Visconti (1374 – 2 February 1432), also known as Elisabeth or Elizabeth, was a younger child of Bernabò Visconti and his wife, Beatrice Regina della Scala.
-Elisabetta was a member of the House of Visconti.
+Elisabetta Visconti (1374 – 2 February 1432), also known as Elisabeth or Elizabeth, was a younger child of Bernabò Visconti and Beatrice Regina della Scala.
+She was a member of the House of Visconti.

 Family

 Elisabetta was born in Milan and was one of the youngest of fifteen siblings.

 Elisabetta's sister, Taddea Visconti married Stephen III, Duke of Bavaria and was mother of Isabeau of Bavaria, wife of Charles VI of France.
 Isabeau was the mother of Charles VII of France, Catherine, Queen of England, Isabella, Queen of England and Michelle, Duchess of Valois.

 Elisabetta's maternal grandparents were Mastino II della Scala and his wife Taddea da Carrara.
 Her paternal grandparents were Stefano Visconti and his wife Valentina Doria.

 Elisabetta's father, Bernabò, was a cruel and ruthless despot, and an implacable enemy of the Church.
 He seized the papal city of Bologna, rejected the Pope and his authority, confiscated ecclesiastical property, and forbade any of his subjects to have any dealings with the Curia.
 He was excommunicated as a heretic in 1363 by Pope Urban V, who preached crusade against him.
 When Bernabò was in one of his frequent rages, only Beatrice Regina was able to approach him.